GLOBAL MARKETS-German yields rise again, stocks dip

 China's exports fell less than expected last month, but imports tumbled at a greater pace, stoking speculation that the economy's slowdown will give Beijing more reason to take further stimulus steps.

-The downbeat Chinese import figure did little to support an oil market already concerned about oversupply after exporter group OPEC agreed to stick by its policy of unconstrained output for another six months on Friday.
+The downbeat Chinese import figure was unsupportive for an oil market already concerned about oversupply after exporter group OPEC agreed to stick by its policy of unconstrained output for another six months on Friday.

 Brent crude futures slipped about 0.5 percent to $63.04 a barrel, after skidding 3.6 percent last week.
-(Editing by Hugh Lawson)
+(Additional reporting by Kevin Yao in Beijing; Editing by Ruth Pitchford)

 * Has considered plan for years; leaked by Softbank in December (Adds further comment from Foxconn CEO)